-designing instagram's hashtag page and the "newly unread" indicator
+designing instagram's hashtag page

 the requirement